Mastermind Group Members: How to Select the Right Members for Your Group

 Creating your own mastermind group, whether for your own participation or as a for-profit service that you offer to others, will help you to grow your business.
 There are many factors that impact the success of your mastermind group, but one of the most important is the selection of the participants.
 Who do you want to be part of your dream team?

-I have been involved with creating and running mastermind groups for 15 years, and I've been teaching my class, Start a Mastermind Group Today for over six years.
+I have been involved with creating and running mastermind groups for 15 years, and I've been teaching my class, Start a Mastermind Group Today for seven years.
 These are the factors that I feel are most important when selecting the right people to be part of your mastermind group:

 - Commitment – No mastermind group will function for long if people are not willing to make a sustained commitment to the group.
 Commitment comes in two forms: the first type of commitment means showing up for every meeting without excuse, and second type of commitment is to the mastermind group process.

 - Balanced Two-Way Sharing – The true benefit of a mastermind group is the brainstorming that happens when one member presents a problem, challenge or decision, and the entire group gets involved with the discussion.
 The best members are those who are willing to both ask for help and give help.
 Sometimes you will find members who either want to hog the limelight, or who never ask for help at all.
 Finding members who will participate in a full and balanced way goes a long way towards making a successful group.